-Best all-inclusive holidays
+Best all-inclusive holidays in 2022

 How does an all-inclusive holiday sound to you?
 To some people it will sound perfect: pay a single one-off fee then indulge as and when you choose, with limitless food and drink and plenty of activities to stave off the boredom.
-To others, however, it will sound like a kind of nightmare: stuck in a single hotel for the whole of their holiday, surrounded by their fellow holidaymakers eating and drinking to excess.

 Tourists are cut off from the local community

 However, there are some strong arguments against all-inclusive resorts.
 Critics say that tourists are effectively penned in a gilded cage, which cuts them off both financially and culturally from local people and businesses.
 With food and drink on tap, they don’t tend to eat at local restaurants or bars, and don’t interact with locals.
-Many will return from a holiday, learning little about the destination they visited and failing to extend their understanding and sympathy for people elsewhere in the world.

 There may still be economic benefits for the destination.
 Local people tend to be employed in the resorts.
 But the jobs are less appealing: working in a kitchen or cleaning rooms, rather than running your own business and enjoying the profits.
-And if the tour operator that owns the hotel decides to close it down and move abandon the destination, the economic effects on the ground can be devastating.

 It depends on the destination